BlueskyFR/nixos-kexec/README.md

 switch to another kernel from the running one, so you can do cool things such as replacing the running distribution with another one like NixOS ;)

+Much of the code of this repo is copied & upgraded from cleverca22's awesome nix-tests repo here: [https://github.com/cleverca22/nix-tests](https://github.com/cleverca22/nix-tests/tree/master/kexec).

+## Prerequisites

 First, enable the Linux Terminal from the Android developer settings!
 Then run it and let it download & setup its base image.

 > FYI your phone's architecture is generally aarch64 (arm64).

-Much of the code of this repo is copied & upgraded from cleverca22's awesome nix-tests repo here: [https://github.com/cleverca22/nix-tests](https://github.com/cleverca22/nix-tests/tree/master/kexec).
+Also go to the LT settings and increase the allocated storage size to the maximum as the NixOS ramdisk build is going to take a lot of space (it seems that changing the disk size crashes the VM and forces you to wipe everything/reset it afterwards, so do it now!).

 ## Enabling SSH access